 Foreign affiliates statistics (FATS) Structure and activity

-European enterprises account for more than half of this total.
-In 2018, the number of persons employed in foreign affiliates stood at 6.1 million (previous year: 6.0 million).
+In 2021, the number of persons employed in foreign affiliates stood at 6.0 million.

-Of this figure, 2.8 million (previous year: 2.7 million) was accounted for by enterprises in the European Union (EU).
-Across all EU countries, the share of employed persons working in German foreign affiliates is 1.6%.
-German foreign affiliates are especially important for the national labour market of the Czech Republic (share of all employed persons: 5.6%) and Austria (share of all employed persons: 5.1%), in particular.
-By contrast, the share in Cyprus is only 0.3%.
+Of this figure, 2.5 million was accounted for by enterprises in the European Union (EU).
+Across all EU countries, the share of employed persons working in German foreign affiliates is 1.2%.
+German foreign affiliates are especially important for the national labour market of the Czech Republic (share of all employed persons: 5.1%) and Austria (4.4%), in particular.
+By contrast, the share in Greece is only 0.3%.